 Let’s look at each of these conditions and how to perform some basic troubleshooting.
-Remember use caution when working around the any fuel, Where safety glasses and no open flames.
+Remember to use caution when working around any fuel, Where safety glasses and no open flames.

-- Check for gasoline level in the tank and verify that the fuel tank shut off valve is open.
+- Check for the gasoline level in the tank and verify that the fuel tank shut off valve is open.
 If the tank is empty add gasoline and try restarting.
-Again…a no start situation.
+Again…a no-start situation.

 - This leads us back to the carburetor and why is there no fuel getting into the engine?
 At the base of the carburetor is a small 12-volt solenoid that operates a plunger that opens and closes the main fuel jet inside the carburetor.
 Listen carefully while turning the ignition key to the run position.
 You will hear a faint click as the solenoid pulls in the plunger to open the main jet and allows fuel to flow.
 In our case, we cannot hear the click.
 Now take a test light and check for power at the solenoid wire lead.
 If power is present, the solenoid needs to be replaced, and the engine will start and run.